aluu4445/aluu4445.github.io/_posts/2020-05-24-teaching-myself-how-to-code.markdown

 date:   2020-05-24 20:43:03 +1000
 categories: jekyll update
 ---
-I started this journey of teaching myself how to code properly on January 1st 2020.
-I dabbled in Python before this, but it never lasted very long or got very far.
+After studying as a Civil Engineer and working as Project Manager for four years, I decided late 2019 that it was time for a career change and I wanted to work in Computer Science.
+I started this journey of teaching myself how to code properly at the start of 2020 with the plan to work full-time and spend my spare time self-studying to the point where I could switch careers within 1-2 years.

-After looking at a variety of options, I ultimately decided on following (the OSSU curriculum)[https://github.com/ossu/computer-science], a curated set of online courses that's been designed to provide essentially the same education as an undergraduate computer science degree.
+After looking at a variety of options, I ultimately decided on following [the OSSU curriculum](https://github.com/ossu/computer-science), a curated set of online courses that's been designed to provide essentially the same education as an undergraduate computer science degree.

 I haven't followed the course to the letter though - I found that my mathematical background as a civil engineer was probably enough to cover the math requirements and skipped that sections.